vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/07_Throne_and_Temple.md

 on Ramtek Hill.
 It reflects the above-sketched cultural, i.e. social, religious, and political complex in its own way.
 In contrast to the Vākāṭaka sanctuaries, the

-temples of the Yādava period seek to rise above the earth in a tiered architecture that culminates in the śikhara  which represents the centre, or axis mundi of the cosmic maṇd

-. ala  that is reified in the temple compound.
+temples of the Yādava period seek to rise above the earth in a tiered architecture that culminates in the śikhara  which represents the centre, or axis mundi of the cosmic maṇḍala  that is reified in the temple compound.
 The image installed under the śikhara  is of a similar hierarchic rigidity, human and non-human at the same time, embodying the transcendent but reliable unwavering pivot, the fountainhead of sovereignty.

 Plate 12